PoisotLab/SimpleSDMLayers.jl/docs/src/sdm/bioclim.md

 ```

 With this information in hand, we can start getting our variables.
 In this
-example, we will focus on variables related to temperature:
+example, we will take all bioclim variables, as taken from the CHELSA database,
+with a really good 30 arc seconds resolution.

 ```@example bioclim
 predictors = bioclim(left=left, right=right, bottom=bottom, top=top)